 There are many different types of brain tumors.
 Some are cancerous, and others aren't.
 Doctors categorize a tumor based on its location, the type of cells involved, and how quickly it grows.

 Tumors are grouped into these categories:

-- Low-grade vs. high-grade: Usually, low-grade tumors are slow-growing, while high-grade tumors are fast-growing and aggressive.
-High-grade tumors can invade nearby tissue or spread elsewhere in the body, and are more likely to recur after treatment.
-They are generally associated with a worse outlook.
+- Low-grade vs. high-grade: Usually, low-grade tumors are slow-growing, while high-grade tumors are fast-growing and can be cancerous.
+High-grade tumors can invade nearby tissue or spread to other areas in the body (metastasize), and they are more likely to come back after treatment to remove them.
+High-grade tumors are generally associated with a poorer outlook.

-- Localized vs. invasive: A localized tumor is confined to one area and is generally easier to remove, as long as it's in an accessible part of the brain.
+- Localized vs. invasive: A localized tumor is confined to one area and is generally easier to remove, as long as it's in a part of the brain that's easy to get to.
 An invasive tumor has spread to surrounding areas and is more difficult or impossible to remove completely.

-- Primary vs. secondary: Primary brain tumors originate in the brain.
-Secondary brain tumors are made up of cells that have spread (metastasized) to the brain from somewhere else in the body.
+- Primary vs. secondary: Primary brain tumors start in the brain.
+Secondary brain tumors are made up of cells that have metastasized to the brain from somewhere else in the body.
 In children, most brain tumors are primary.

 Some kids who have certain genetic conditions have a greater chance of developing brain tumors.
-Diseases such as neurofibromatosis, von Hippel-Lindau disease, and Li-Fraumeni syndrome are all associated with a higher risk of brain tumors.
+Diseases like neurofibromatosis, von Hippel-Lindau disease, and Li-Fraumeni syndrome are all associated with a higher risk of brain tumors.

 Signs and Symptoms

-A brain tumor can cause symptoms by directly pressing on the surrounding brain, or by causing a buildup of spinal fluid and pressure throughout the brain (a condition known as hydrocephalus).
-A range of symptoms can develop as a result.
+A brain tumor can cause symptoms by directly pressing on the surrounding parts of the brain that control certain body functions, or by causing a buildup of spinal fluid and pressure throughout the brain (a condition known as hydrocephalus).

 Signs or symptoms vary depending on a child's age and the location of the tumor, but may include: